Choosing a new software product for your business is intimidating at best.

 - Identify any critical requirements of a new system.
 (These are generally the glaring holes or work-arounds that you will have identified in step 1. )

 - Try to put a cost on any manual systems or workarounds.
 How many people are spending their time manipulating manual records or reconciling spreadsheets?
-These will be a consideration in setting your budget for a new system.
+These costs should be a consideration in setting your budget for a new system.

 - Document any special purpose applications that are not to be replaced in a new implementation.
 What kind of integration will be required?
 Can you import/export to/from those systems?